-After the worst flooding that Bangladesh has seen in decades, these families are being forced to set up makeshift camps in a sea of mud.
+After the worst flooding that Bangladesh has seen in decades, these families are being forced to set up makeshift camps in crowded conditions.
 They are extremely vulnerable, having already experienced severe trauma.

 We're impatient to send aid - wherever we're needed in the world - but we need your help.

 On the ground

 We are working with Rotary contacts, authorities and other aid organisations to understand how best to help those who have lost everything.